ripple/dactyl/README.md

 #### Readability Goals

 You can set readability goals for individual pages or an entire target by adding the `readability_goals` field.
 This field should contain a map of readability metrics to target scores.
 Goals defined for individual pages override goals set for the entire target.
 Dactyl compares a page's readability scores to any goals set and reports a list of pages that failed their goals in the summary.
 The goal passes if the page's score is equal better (easier to read) than the stated goal value, and fails otherwise.
 For Flesch Reading Ease, higher scores represent better readability; for the other tests, _lower_ scores represent better readability.

+**Note:** Since very short pages tend to have inconsistent and unreliable readability scores, Dactyl does not calculate readability scores for pages with fewer than 10 "sentences".
+(Bullet points, headings, and table cells each count as separate "sentences" for this purpose.)

 Example configuration: